plancksecurity/foundation-planckObjCWrapper/README.md

 ### Using terminal

-`xcodebuild -workspace "pEpObjCAdapter.xcworkspace" -scheme "All" -configuration RELEASE`
+`xcodebuild -workspace "pEpObjCAdapter.xcworkspace" -scheme "PEPObjCAdapter_macOS" -configuration RELEASE`

 (or DEBUG)

 ### Build Dir & Build Artefacts

-You can find the build artefacts in the `build` folder odf the project or the used submodules:
+You can find the build artefacts in the `pEpMacOSAdapter/build` folder

-src_pEpMacOSAdapter/pEpMacOSAdapter/build/pEpObjCAdapter.a 											//BUFF: ????????????